Rozmir-Rohi/not-enough-items-rozmirs-fork/README.md

 A survival-friendly version of the Not Enough Items mod.
 Cheat-free when cheats are disabled in a world.

-This is a modified version of Not Enough Items GTNH mod v2.0.1.
+This project is a modified version of the Not Enough Items GTNH mod v2.0.1 and is licensed under the GNU Lesser General Public License v3.0.